 6. Enter the email address where you want the alert emails to be delivered.
 Google will alert you to new content when it is posted on the Web.

-Learn more about how to conduct effective Google searches for genealogy research, Google Alerts for genealogy, and more in my book The Genealogist’s Google Toolbox.
+Learn more about how to conduct effective Google searches for genealogy research, Google Alerts for genealogy, and more in my book The Genealogist’s Google Toolbox, Second Edition.
+This fully-revised 2015 edition is packed with strategies that will dramatically improve your ability to find your family history online!

 - Common Surname Search Secrets